appseconnect/docs/_posts/Integration/SAGE300-Magento2/2020-05-25-ic-invoice-add.md

 Before executing the sync process you need to create workflow for adding Invoice from SAGE 300 - Magento 2.
 The Invoices are created for the Order synced in SAGE 300 from Magento 2.
 The invoices are generated in SAGE 300 will be synced to Magento 2 in the Customers account who placed the order.

-The prerequisites for this integration is listed below:
+### Prerequisites:

 a.
+You need to [Choose your Workflow](/workflow/steps-to-choose-your-workflow/) or you can [create/design a new workflow](/workflow/steps-to-create-your-first-workflow/) as per your need.

+b.
 You need to successfully validate the application credentials for [Magento 2](/connectors/magento2/) & [SAGE 300](/connectors/sage300/)

-b.
+c.
 The customer whose invoice shall be synced should be availble in both the application.
 [Click Here](/integration/customer-add/) for integrating customer add.

-c.
+d.
 The Product shall be available in the both the application.
 [Click here](/integration/ic-product-add/) to integrate IC Product from SAGE 300 to Magento 2.

-d.
+e.
 The order must be present in both the application for whose Invoice is generated.
 [Click Here](/integration/sales-order-add/) to integrate Sales Order from Magento 2 to SAGE 300.

 [Click Here](http://help.sage300.com/en-us/2017/web/Subsystems/OE/Content/Transactions/ShipmentsAndInvoices/InvoicingShipments.htm) to know more about the adding Invoice.